curbengh/vn-badsite-filter/README.md

 # VN Malicious Domains Blocklist

+> Announcement (2022/05/21): curben.gitlab.io has been migrated to malware-filter.gitlab.io

 A blocklist of malicious (malware, scam, phishing) websites that are targeting Vietnamese users.
 Sourced from [api.chongluadao.vn](https://chongluadao.vn).

 There are multiple formats available, refer to the appropriate section according to the program used: